Baby Eczema Vs. Baby Acne: How To Tell The Difference

 Emollients and creams are both effective in creating a protective barrier on the skin to prevent moisture loss while nourishing and soothing.
 You can even use a gentle Baby Oil after bathing your little one to keep their skin moisturized and soft.

+Some soothing ingredients to look for include aloe vera, coconut oil, and sunflower seed oil.
 Keep in mind the best time to use a moisturizer is straight after your baby’s bath because it will help the skin barrier hold on to hydration.

 Baby Acne Causes And Treatments

-One of the most common causes of baby acne is a swing in mom’s hormones prior to giving birth.
-And, in many cases, infant acne will disappear as quickly as it arrived without the need for any treatment.
+The good news is that, in many cases, infant acne will disappear as quickly as it arrived without the need for any treatment.

 However, you’ll still need to keep the affected area clean by using a mild cleanser and gently patting the skin dry.
 It’s also important not to over-wash the skin as doing so can leave it more dehydrated and cause additional irritation.